b-t-k/b-t-k.github.io/a-guide/part-2.md

 This section is a work in progress and focusses a bit more on specific methods I use, some hints and tricks I have discovered along the way and some in-depth tips on specific actions.

 ## <a id="keyboard">The Mac Keyboard and Typography</a> [↺](#toc)
-We all know the difference between straight quotes and curly quotes right?  ("" v. “”) How about a regular dash and an n-dash?
+We all know the difference between straight quotes and curly quotes right?  (&#34;	&#34; vs. “ ”) How about a regular dash and an n-dash?
 These are important distinctions and unlike when using your helpful word processor, you are going to have to learn to enter them properly from the keyboard.
 #### quotes
 - left quote (“): opt+[
 - right quote (”): opt+shift+[